 ALPFA is the longest standing Latino organization with more than 160 student chapters across America.
 Benefits of membership in the organization extend beyond campus borders.
 This nationwide network of students and professionals all work to carry out one mission – providing opportunity.
 With regular workshops, conferences and conventions, ALPFA provides the tools necessary for students to develop as both professionals and individuals.

-Case Competition Club
+Business Case Club at FSU

 The Florida State University Consulting Group is a not-for-profit, entirely student-run consulting firm based out of the FSU College of Business.
 Members of the group, in partnership with an advisory board, solve a wide spectrum of business complexities for organizations and businesses throughout Florida.
 By leveraging diverse student backgrounds rooted in business, the group members are able to advise clients on data driven solutions and innovative strategies.